-However, it is often the case that small online stores offering an Affiliate Programme have much lower levels of buyer confidence than Amazon.
+However, it is often the case that small online stores offering an Affiliate Program have much lower levels of buyer confidence than Amazon.

-Terms of partnership are usually similar to the Amazon Associates Programme but, of course, check each individual Affiliate programme’s requirements thoroughly.
-It may make business sense for you to use other partner programmes together with Amazon, especially when they offer specialist products or services Amazon does not.
+Terms of partnership are usually similar to the Amazon Associates Program but, of course, check each individual Affiliate programs requirements thoroughly.
+It may make business sense for you to use other partner programs together with Amazon, especially when they offer specialist products or services Amazon does not.

 Google AdSense is Google’s long-established advertising network.
 Its advertisements adapt themselves to your site based on the nature of your content.
 A remuneration is earned when a visitor clicks on these ads.

 Very simple installation, no maintenance and good earning potential.
 A single click may potentially earn you £1 or more.